 2. Frozen stage

 As you start to move your shoulder less, the connective tissues around the shoulder joint (glenohumeral joint) thickens and contracts.
 The pain generally lessens, but the lack of mobility increases.
 At this stage, the stiffness has truly set in.
 This stage can last up to between 4 and 12 months.
 In severe cases, scar tissue starts to form.

 Eventually, the shoulder will begin to ‘thaw,’ and movement will slowly return.
 This can take anywhere from 5 to 24 months.

 The length of each stage really depends on the treatment.
 Returning to full health can be sped up with chiropractic care and self-care in between appointments.

 What causes frozen shoulder?

 There really is no one cause.
-Frozen shoulder can be triggered by an injury.
-For instance, those that have their arm immobilized in a sling are at risk, especially if they don’t undertake any stretching.
-Rotator cuff injuries can also lead to frozen shoulder.
+An injury can trigger a frozen shoulder.
+In addition, those who have their arm immobilized in a sling are at risk, especially if they don’t undertake any stretching.
+Rotator cuff injuries can also lead to a frozen shoulder.

 First, other shoulder injuries, such as bursitis or a rotator cuff injury, need to be ruled out.
-Here at Bryn Mawr Wellness, Dr. Crooker assesses all suspected cases thoroughly, looking at a number of factors, including range of motion and the condition of the connective tissue around the shoulder joint.
+Here at Bryn Mawr Wellness, Dr. Crooker assesses all suspected cases thoroughly, looking at all factors, including range of motion and the condition of the connective tissue around the shoulder joint.